stephencweiss/stephencharlesweiss.com/content/blog/2019-05-24/swap-variables-with-destructuring.md

 tags: ['javascript', 'destructuring']
 ---

-I’ve been learning about some of the ways you can use destructuring to make my Javascript more declarative and communicate my intent more clearly.
+I've been learning about some of the ways you can use destructuring to make my Javascript more declarative and communicate my intent more clearly.

 One of the ways that I discovered was applying destructuring to swapping variables.
 This jumped out because last year I learned about [bitwise operators and how to use them to swap variables without using temporary variables](https://www.stephencharlesweiss.com/2018-10-21/swapping-and-bitwise-operators/).